avaxman/Directional/docs/tutorial.md

 ## Introduction

 Directional is a C++ geometry processing library focused on directional-field processing.
-The functionality is based on the definitions and taxonomy surveyed theoretically in [^vaxman_2016] and [^degoes_2016], and in many newer papers in the literature, cited within context in this tutorial and the code.
+The functionality is based on the definitions and taxonomy surveyed theoretically in [[Vaxman et al. 2016](#Vaxman2016)] and [[de Goes et al. 2016](#deGoes2016)], and in many newer papers in the literature, cited within context in this tutorial and the code.
 Directional contains tools to edit, analyze, and visualize directional fields of various degrees, orders, and symmetries.

 Discretization in Directional is abstracted by general discrete tangent bundles that can represent a rich class of directional fields.
 As a result, many of the library's algorithms can now work seamlessly on multiple representations without modification (for example, power fields can be computed on either vertex-based or face-based fields using the same function).
 The library comprises two basic elements: